kurodohenroonsen/KiKKo-4.0----Google---The-Gemma-3n-Impact-Challenge/doc/doc09.md

 *   **Professional Guilds:** Offering highly specialized, paid "Queen" AIs for professional use-cases (e.g., a "Paramedic Queen" for emergency responders, a "Lab-Tech Queen" for scientists).
 *   **Donation-Based Support:** Allowing passionate users to support the project's maintenance and development voluntarily.
-*   **Becoming an Open-Source Project:** Entrusting the future of Kikko to the community itself.
+*   **Becoming an Open-Source Project:** Entrusting the future of Kikko to the community itself, ensuring its longevity and evolution.

 However, these are possibilities for a distant future. **For now, Kikko is a gift.** Its value is not measured in dollars, but in the potential it has to change how we think about personal technology.
+The Bourdon's parting thought: `"L'avenir ?
+On verra bien.
+Pour l'instant, c'est gratuit, c'est beau, et ça me laisse tranquille.
+Quoi de plus ?"`

 **Conclusion:**
 Kikko's "business model" is to not have one.
 It is an investment in an idea.
 By offering it as a free, complete, and powerful tool, we aim to make the strongest possible case for a new paradigm of personal AI—one based on trust, sovereignty, and the simple joy of understanding one's own world.